 4. Continue to use it but add or subtract things out to make it work better for you.
 By doing this you can emphasize what is working for your child while working to eliminate what isn’t.
 For example, doing less math problems, read aloud together instead of the child working independently, give less writing, or let them type writing assignments instead.

 5. Take a break from it.
 Give you and your child a breather.
 It will allow them some much needed time away from the stress, and afford you some time to rethink your options.

 6. Dump it completely!
 Just dump it and walk away.
 Cut your losses on time and money spent.
 Sometimes there just isn’t a better option.

 7. Consider selling what you are currently using that isn’t working.
 The money recouped from this can help supplement the cost of something new that you believe will be a better fit.

 8. Buy used.
-Look on sites like TextBooks Heaven, Homeschool Buyers Co-Op, Homeschool Classifieds, Vegsource Homeschool Section, The Book Samaritan, and Ebay.
+Look on sites like Homeschool Buyers Co-Op, Homeschool Classifieds, Vegsource Homeschool Section, and Ebay.
 Also consider checking your local Craigslist site, as well as local homeschool group curriculum sales.

 9. Check your local library.
 Ours has resource kits, curriculum books, workbooks, etc. that you can borrow to try out.

-10. Try using a FREE Curriculum such as Ambleside, Easy Peasy, Old Fashioned Education, or Head of the Class.
+10. Try using a FREE Curriculum such as Ambleside, Easy Peasy, and Old Fashioned Education.
 Using whatever subject you need from a free resource like these would be a stopgap option to use without putting out any money.
 You may find it works and you stick with it, or at least it is an option to try while figuring out what you want to try next.